Call Now Free Quote

 Portland Cement on Pre-1920 Homes

 Historic homes built before 1920 typically used lime-based mortar with little or no Portland cement.
-This mortar is intentionally soft (often below 300 PSI).
-When modern Portland cement mortar (even Type N) is used to repoint these joints, the hardness differential is extreme.
+This mortar is intentionally soft, often below 300 PSI.
+When modern Portland cement mortar, even Type N, is used to repoint these joints, the hardness differential is extreme.
 The old, soft brick cannot absorb the stress, and spalling follows.

 How to Identify Brick Spalling Early

 Catching spalling early is the difference between a targeted brick repair and a full wall rebuild.
-Here is what to look for, organized by severity.

 Stage 1: Surface Crazing (Earliest Sign)